dignite/harvest-report-lambda/README.md

 ## Built With 🛠️

 - [Serverless][serverless-link] - The most widely-adopted toolkit for building serverless applications
-- [node-harvest][node-harvest] - An easy to use wrapper for the Harvest API
+- [node-fetch][node-fetch] - A light-weight module that brings window.fetch to Node.js, for consuming the Harvest API
 - [Dinero.js][dinero] - A library for working with monetary values in JavaScript

 ## Contributing 💗